peelmicro/nest-teslo-shop-with-vitest/README.md

 1. Use SWC instead of esbuild (Vitest's default) for proper decorator metadata support
 2. Ensure 'reflect-metadata' is imported in the vitest setup file
+3. Add global mock functions directly in vitest-setup.ts to support framework-agnostic code
-3. Keep tests simple and focused on behavior rather than implementation details
+4. Keep tests simple and focused on behavior rather than implementation details

 With these changes, tests that use class-validator now work correctly in both Jest and Vitest environments without any special workarounds.